vkg23/PythonQuickies/DateRangePrinter.md

  ```

 ## Re-using this dateRange generator function for practical use's.
-> Generate FileNames(.json) who has ddmmyy format for each day  .
+> Generate FileNames(.json) who has mmddyy format for each day  .

 ```
  def get_array_files(arrayid,inputdate):